-Note that IB is also characterized by a perceived temporal shift of the action towards the effect (Haggard et al., 2002).
-To our knowledge, however, no previous study addressed the question if the shift of the action (action IB) is influenced by effect delay.
+Note that IB is also characterized by a perceived temporal shift of the action toward the effect (Haggard et al., 2002).
+To our knowledge, however, no previous study addressed the question of whether the shift of the action (action IB) is influenced by effect delay.
 Further, as far as we know, only one previous study manipulated temporal predictability and measured IB as shift of the action (Stenner et al., 2014).
-In this study action IB was analyzed separately for three different randomly presented intervals.
-Yet, these analysis are difficult to interpret, because the shift was measured in trials where the action caused an effect (experimental trials), which were not blocked, but randomly intermixed with trials that did not cause any effect.
+In this study, action IB was analyzed separately for three different randomly presented delays.
+Yet these analyses are difficult to interpret because the shift was measured in trials where the action caused an effect (experimental trials), which were not blocked but randomly intermixed with trials where the action did not cause any effect.
 Thus, in these experimental trials participants did not actually expect their action to be followed by an effect, which also might have affected action IB to some degree.
 Consequently, it provides no direct implications concerning how action IB might be influenced by effect delay, or by temporal predictability.
 Nevertheless, we measured IB also for the action and provide an exploratory analysis of its dependence on delay.